The Ultimate Guide to London *Updated 2023!*

 Price: £45 to 65 per person

-What we love about it: Experience a British classic –afternoon tea– onboard one of b Bakery’s vintage Routemaster buses.
+What we love about it: Experience a British classic –afternoon tea– onboard one of b Bakery’s vintage Routemaster buses - could you get any more English?!
 Cruise around Central London and take in some of the City’s best sights including Big Ben, The Houses of Parliament, Westminster Abbey, St James’s Park, Hyde Park, The Royal Albert Hall, Marble Arch, Nelson’s Column, Downing Street and more while dining on some tasty treats from b Bakery.
+Highly reccomend!

 Price: £16.50 per person

 What we love about it: If you’re looking for a thill, look no further than the ArcelorMittal Orbit Slide (try saying that ten times fast).
 Located within the London Olympic Park the slide is a one-of-a-kind experience that’s not necessarily for the faint of heart.
 Read my in-depth review of the slide experience here.